-Journal articles do not need to be returned.
+Journal articles and book chapter requests do not need to be returned.

-Contact firstname.lastname@example.org and reference your request number (ie.,DC26800) to request a renewal.
+Contact email@example.com and reference your request number (i.e. RS-353DCU0000000) to request a renewal.
 It is the responsibility of the borrower to request a renewal before the loan is due for return.

 You will receive an email letting you know whether or not a renewal has been granted or denied, with the new due date if the renewal has been approved.

 Renewals are at the discretion of the lending library, and therefore are not always possible